 “Little one!”
 This time his laugh was nearly a roar, and bits of snow fell in little clumps from the trees.
 “These are questions too great for such a little mind, surely.”

-He looked down at her and noted the set mouth, and her eyes fixed sternly on her feet.
+He looked down at her and noted the set mouth, her eyes fixed on his face.

 “Ahem.
 Well, it’s a fair, honest question, and it deserves a fair, honest answer.”
 Pausing briefly to sniff the air, he then gestured to the right to indicate a change in direction.
 “It’s true the trees know and don’t speak.
 Their charge is to stand.”

-He did not have to see her to face to know that she was disappointed.
+He did not have to see her face to know that she was disappointed.